• Skip to primary navigation

 • 1 teaspoon kosher salt

-• 2 lb. skinless, boneless chicken breasts, cubed into 1 inch pieces
+• 2 lb. boneless skinless chicken breasts, cubed into 1 inch pieces (boneless skinless chicken thighs can be substituted if you prefer)

 • 2 tablespoons ghee or coconut oil